 Apneic episodes may sometimes be categorized to have an Apparent Life Threatening Event (ALTE).
 The term ALTE describes an acute event that appears frightening to the caregiver and includes some combination of apnea, bradycardia, color change (usually cyanosis or pallor, occasionally plethora), and choking or gagging.
 In 2016, the American Academy of Pediatrics recommended discontinuing the use of ALTE as a diagnosis and recommended an alternate term.
 Brief Resolved Unexplained Event (BRUE).

 There are many causes of apnea in infants and the condition may be intermittent in presentation, and if left untreated may have undesirable consequences.
 Hence, healthcare workers including nurses must be aware of apnea and its clinical presentation.
-In general, apnea is more common in low birth weight infants and affects anywhere from 1-7.5% of hospitalized infants.
+In general, apnea is more common in low birth weight infants and affects anywhere from 1 to 7.5% of hospitalized infants.
 Untreated apnea can result in failure to thrive, loss of intellect and cor pulmonale.
 Apnea caused by sepsis or a neurological insult carries a very high mortality rate.
 (Level V)